FrancisIje/FrancisIje/README.md

 --------------------------------------------------------------------
 - 👀 I’m interested in Flutter, Dart, NodeJS, Firebase, C, Swift
-- 🌱 I’m currently learning C and Dart
+- 🌱 I’m currently learning C, Dart and Rust
 - 💞️ I’m looking to collaborate on any flutter projects
 - 📫 You can reach me on Twitter @CodeWithBishop